weishansu011017/DistortedDustyDiscAnalysisToolkits/README.md

 ### K-dimensional tree (KD-Tree) structure support

 In some of the calculation, we would like to filter some of the particles to reduce the calculation.
 However, taking the geometry distance calculation directly will lead to a $\mathcal{O}(n^2)$ time complexity.
-Therefore, **PhantomRevealer** provides a method to filter your `ParticlesDataFrame` which is based on K-dimensional tree structure that is provided by `Neighborhood.jl`(https://github.com/JuliaNeighbors/Neighborhood.jl).
+Therefore, **PhantomRevealer** provides a method to filter your `ParticleDataFrame` which is based on K-dimensional tree structure that is provided by `Neighborhood.jl`(https://github.com/JuliaNeighbors/Neighborhood.jl).
 To start with, generate the kd-tree by following

 ~~~julia
 kdtree3d :: KDTree = Generate_KDtree(data, dim=3)